bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/naming-convention.md

 parts of FIDO2 are used to build the Provider and Relying Party code.

 Historically, the Provider code was built on both the WebAuthn and CTAP2 specifications and so `Fido2` was used to refer to it.
-Today, the provider code is almost exclusively based on the WebAuthn specification.
+Today, the Provider code is almost exclusively based on the WebAuthn specification.
 However, if Bitwarden chooses to support any authenticator extensions in the future (e.g. `hmac-secret`), they will likely be defined in the CTAP2 specification.